Pink Chaddi Campaign: Pink Chaddi campaign

 In the midst of the tension, a protest was started by a group of young women, called the "Pink Chaddi" campaign, where they urged a peaceful protest (described as Gandhian in the press) to all of India, by sending pink underwear ("Chaddi" in Hindi) to Muthalik's office on Valentine's Day.
 The novel form of protest was initiated by Nisha Susan, Mihira Sood, Jasmeen Patheja and Isha Manchanda As the protest grew, underwear started pouring in from locations all over India in solidarity for the "Love Sena".
 Over 500 pink chaddis were couriered on Friday.
 Other cities collected hundreds of such chaddis and decided to courier them directly.

 Reaction to the campaign

 The Pink Chaddi Campaign received widespread media coverage, and the Facebook group saw numbers of members growing exponentially in the following days.
 A few reports were also critical of the campaign accusing it of trivialising an important issue like attack on women.

-There was also political reaction to the campaign as supporters of RSS objected to use of pictures of RSS members on the campaign blog.
+There was also political reaction to the campaign as supporters of Rashtriya Swayamsevak Sangh (RSS) objected to use of pictures of RSS members on the campaign blog.
 RSS had criticised the Mangalore attack and favoured ban on the Sri Ram Sena.
 The blog owner removed the pictures of RSS members following this objection.

 A counter-campaign calling itself "The Pink Condom Campaign" was started by some unknown activists a few days before Valentine's Day.